-Starter home building to begin in 2017 - BBC News
+First-time buyer discount homes on way

 However, one housing expert told the BBC that the timescale for the programme was too ambitious.

-The Starter Homes Land Fund was first announced by the coalition government in 2014 and aims to help more people onto the housing ladder.
+The Starter Homes Land Fund was first announced by the coalition government in 2014 and aims to help more people buy a home.

 The discounts will apply to properties worth up to £250,000 outside London, or £450,000 in the capital.

-Housing Minister Gavin Barwell said: "This government is committed to building starter homes to help young first time buyers get on the housing ladder.
+Housing Minister Gavin Barwell said: "This government is committed to building starter homes to help young first-time buyers get on the housing ladder.

 "This first wave of partnerships shows the strong local interest to build thousands of starter homes on hundreds of brownfield sites in the coming years.
 One in three councils has expressed an interest to work with us so far."

 The first 30 local authorities were chosen on the basis of their ability to build the properties quickly enough.
-They include Blackpool Council, Bristol City Council Sheffield City Council and Luton Borough Council.
+They include Blackpool Council, Bristol City Council, Sheffield City Council and Luton Borough Council.
+The properties are expected to go on sale in 2018.

 But speaking to the BBC, Christine Whitehead, Emeritus Professor in housing economics at the London School of Economics, said the "timescale is much too short, it's not that easy to build on land that quickly, and we are anyway short on skills".